 One of the core banking operations is to handle the money deposited by bank account holders and ensure they can withdraw the money any time they want.
 This includes timely disbursal of interest on savings accounts.
 And to have sufficient funds to finance loans and other debt products.

 Commercial banks collect money from bank account holders as deposits and use it as capital.
 The banks invest this capital in several safe investments for maximum returns.
-This helps the banks to pay interests on the depositors’ money.
+This helps the banks to pay interest on the depositors’ money.

 One of the major attractions for a bank account holder is the stable returns that banks offer as interest income.
 Various deposit schemes that are linked to rewards and interest make people deposit their money in banks.
-This helps inculcate a saving habit, which is advantageous for the economy.

 Capital is highly crucial across businesses and industry sectors.
 It is one of the prerequisites for sustaining a business.
 It is here that commercial banks jump to the rescue of businesses lending loans.
 These include entrepreneurs, agriculturists, and small and medium-sized enterprises.